benjisamschlu/Subnational-5-14-MR/README.md

 Paper under review with PLOS ONE scientific journal

-Data section of README has to be finished

 ## Purpose:

-This file and all the other files in the repository should enable you to reproduce our results, plots, tables, ... from our joint paper.
+This file and all other files in the repository should enable you to reproduce our results, plots, tables, ... from our joint paper.
 Our paper consists in the estimation of sub-national mortality rates for children aged 5-14 for 20 countries in Sub-Saharan Africa, using the method